California man accused of allowing teen daughter to sell nude photos online

 Detectives said the girl’s father was aware of her online activity and the profits made from selling the photos.

-On Nov.
-15, the sheriff’s office said detectives served a search warrant on the father’s home and he was arrested for a variety of charges including sex trafficking, contributing to the delinquency of a minor and child abuse.
+The sheriff’s office said detectives served a search warrant on the father’s home on Nov.
+15 and that he was arrested for a variety of charges including sex trafficking, contributing to the delinquency of a minor and child abuse.

-The sheriff’s office said Tuesday that the investigation was ongoing and anyone who has information regarding the case is urged to contact Detective Macres at macresc@edso.org or 530-957-5227.